SW Wisconsin home sustains 'moderate' damage in fire

-MINERAL POINT, Wis. – A home sustained “moderate” water damage after a blaze Wednesday afternoon in Mineral Point.
+MINERAL POINT, Wis. — A fire damaged a Mineral Point home Wednesday afternoon.

-Firefighters responded at 2:58 p.m. to a house fire in the 300 block of High Street, according to a press release from the Iowa County Sheriff’s Department.
+Firefighters responded at about 3 p.m. to the house fire in the 300 block of High Street, according to a press release from the Iowa County Sheriff’s Department.

 Mineral Point Fire Chief Bryan Marr wrote in an email to the Telegraph Herald that the house sustained fire damage to the attic and some of the roof structure.